Religion in Arunachal Pradesh: Hindu influence on Donyi Poloism

 However a large number of the Donyi Polo followers still identify themselves as Hindu in the Census because the poll does not recognise the indigenous religion and thus, avoid selecting the "others" option.

-Hinduism

-In late 1970s, there was a discovery of Shiv ling in Ziro in Lower Subansiri district in Arunachal Pradesh.

 Buddhism

 Buddhism arrived in Arunachal Pradesh in 8th century CE from Tibet.

 Christianity

 Christians comprise about one-third of the total population of Arunachal Pradesh.
 Most of these are Roman Catholics, while some are Baptists.
 There has been a rise in the Christian population of the state.
 Some say that this is due to conversions, while experts attribute this to the effect of migration on the small population of the state.